jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 methodology that encompasses a comprehensive, time\- bound examination of the system, focusing on identifying vulnerabilities that adversaries could exploit.
-One thing people dont consider, including companies that want to sell us pentesting, is the advantage of running everything through one
+“One thing people don’t consider, including companies that want to sell us pentesting, is the advantage of running everything through one